turingschool/mod-0-curriculum/session5/index.md

 <div class="try-it">
   <h3>Breakout Rooms: Methods</h3>
   <p>Select two classes from your shopping app that lend themselves nicely to brainstorming methods.
 For example, <code>Product</code> might not have many easily brainstormed methods, but <code>Cashier</code> or <code>Customer</code> might.</p>
-  <p>Brainstorm methods for the two selected classes.
-Discuss whether these methods would use/change any attributes.
+  <p>Brainstorm methods for the two selected classes.</p>
+  <p>Discuss whether your brainstormed methods would use/change any attributes.
+If so, which ones?
 Be ready to share.</p>
 </div>

 ### Individual Practice Round